ControlSystemStudio/phoebus/services/save-and-restore/README.md

 * There is always a top level root node of type folder.
 This cannot be modified in any manner.

-* Child nodes of folder nodes are folder or configuration nodes.
-Child nodes of configuration nodes are only snapshot nodes.
+* Child nodes of folder nodes are folder or configurationData nodes.
+Child nodes of configurationData nodes are only snapshotData nodes.
 Snapshot nodes do not contain child nodes

-* Snapshot nodes are associated with snapshot items (stored PV values) not part of the tree structure.
+* Snapshot nodes are associated with snapshotData items (stored PV values) not part of the tree structure.

-* Each node can be associated with an arbitrary number of string properties, e.g. a "golden" property can be set on snapshot nodes.
+* Each node can be associated with an arbitrary number of string properties, e.g. a "golden" property can be set on snapshotData nodes.

 * Each node has a created date and a last updated date, as well as a user name attribute.
 This should identify the user creating or updating a node.

 * Nodes in the tree can be renamed or deleted.
-When a folder or configuration node is deleted, all its child nodes are deleted unconditionally.
+When a folder or configurationData node is deleted, all its child nodes are deleted unconditionally.

 * If PV is deleted from a save set, the corresponding PV values of all snapshots associated with the save set are also deleted.

-* A folder or configuration node can be moved to another parent node.
+* A folder or configurationData node can be moved to another parent node.
 All child nodes of the moved node remain child nodes of the moved node.

-* Snapshot nodes cannot be moved as they are closely associated with the save set defining the list of PVs in the snapshot.
+* Snapshot nodes cannot be moved as they are closely associated with the save set defining the list of PVs in the snapshotData.

 * The service is built upon Spring Boot and depends on a persistence implementation.
 In its current version, persistence is implemented against